Hormone

 • Low testosterone (hypogonadism)

-• Andropause symptoms — fatigue, low mood, loss of drive
+• Andropause symptoms - loss of drive, fatigue, poor mood.

 • Reduced bone density